Moïse Schwab: Works

-His most important work is Le Talmud de Jérusalem, which was commenced in 1867 or 1868, before the appearance of Zecharias Frankel's Introduction or of the special dictionaries of the Talmud.
+His most important work is Le Talmud de Jérusalem, a French translation of the Jerusalem Talmud, which was commenced in 1867 or 1868, before the appearance of Zecharias Frankel's Introduction or of the special dictionaries of the Talmud.
 The first part appeared in 1871 and was well received, although the critics did not spare Schwab.
 He then sought the cooperation of the leading Talmudists; but he was unsuccessful and had to complete the work alone.

 In addition to his work in Talmudic studies, he also produced editions of a number of Jewish Aramaic Magic bowls, though these were described as 'incredibly poor' by one scholar.